daniel-fudge/aws-lambda-cpp-cloud9/README.md

 # aws-lambda-cpp-cloud9
 This repo builds an AWS C++ Lambda function in the Cloud9 environment.
 It repeats the same locally build Lambda function in this [repo](https://github.com/daniel-fudge/aws-lambda-cpp-local-build).
+A video walk through of the video can be found [here](https://youtu.be/olO5ORrq1cU).

 ## Install Some Dependencies
 Note the AWS Linux AMI uses `yum` instead of `apt-get`.
 The version of CMake is also very old so we need to manually download a new version and install.